qleet/user-docs/docs/guides/getting-started.md

 # Getting Started

-In this guide we'll install the qleetctl CLI tool on your local machine and then install the QleetOS control plane locally using qleetctl.
-Then we'll install a sample app using QleetOS.
+In this guide we'll install the tptctl CLI tool on your local machine and then install the Threeport control plane locally using tptctl.
+Then we'll install a sample app using Threeport.

-## Install qleetctl
+## Install tptctl

-In order to run QleetOS locally, you must first have [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) installed if on a Mac or [Docker Engine](https://docs.docker.com/engine/install/) on Linux.
+In order to run Threeport locally, you must first have [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) installed if on a Mac or [Docker Engine](https://docs.docker.com/engine/install/) on Linux.